RLabNYC/Rlab_FaceTracking_fuse/README.md

 ![Maya screenshot](https://i.ibb.co/2dZDwgv/Autodesk-Maya-2018-Educational-Version-E-Python-Sripts-Python-Sripts-fuse-RLab-ma-6-24-2020-8-23-29-PM-2.png)

-# Setting Up Our Python Script in Maya
+# Setting Up Our Python Script in Maya will the next steps!

+## Link back to table of Content [Here](https://github.com/RLabNYC/RLab_Facetracking)

 ## Be sure to read our setup [here](https://github.com/RLabNYC/Rlab_FaceTracking_fuse/blob/master/RUNSCRIPT.md) for the next steps in renaming blendshapes for importing in Unreal.